shiecldk/pikvm-gpio-atx-multiport/README.md

 </details>

 ## Limitation
-Due to the limitation with number of the available GPIO ports on Pi-KVM V2, HDD Leds are not available on the Web GUI.
+Due to the limitation with number of the available GPIO ports on Pi-KVM V2, HDD LEDs are not available on the Web GUI.
 Following the Pin Mapping section, if you find out additional GPIO pins that can be used for PC2-PC4, feel free to let me know.

 ## Credits
 * The [Pi-KVM](https://github.com/pikvm/pikvm) project.